 Consistent with literature, found evidence that buffer soil texture affects infiltration.
 The median % of runoff infiltrated was lower for sites with silty clay loam soils (Hydro Group D) than sites with silt-loams (Hydro Group B): 46.4% vs. 86.7%.
 No clear signal that source area/buffer slope, hillslope length, can reliably predict sediment removal.

 Linear regressions were developed between % runoff infiltration and sediment removal for both the more permeable hydrologic group B soils and the less permeable hydrologic group C/D soils (Figures XXX and YYY).
-Non-linear regressions were developed between % runoff infiltration and buffer width refor the two soil groupings (Figures AAA & BBB).
+Non-linear regressions were developed between % runoff infiltration and buffer width for the two soil groupings (Figures AAA & BBB).
 These two regressions can then be used to estimate sediment removal.
 First, one can estimate the amount of runoff infiltration that may be expected for a given buffer width on either the more permeable or less permeable soil grouping.
 Then, one can use the estimated runoff infiltration rate to estimate a corresponding sediment mass removal rate.
 Based on this method, Table ABC below provides estimated sediment removal rates for varying buffer widths on different soil hydrologic groupings.

 There are study artifacts that should be considered when interpreting these data.
 For example, most of the data in the final dataset was derived from studies using simulated rainfall at intensities ranging from roughly 1inch/hr. up to 2.72in/hr.
 These high simulated rainfall intensities forced runoff water to more or less reach the end of the buffers being examined.
 However, rainfall intensity within this range has a very low likelihood of occurring in any given year in either western or eastern Washington (NOAA, 1973; WA DOT, 2006).
 This may lead to underestimates of the amount of infiltration and sediment capture that would occur under conditions in Washington State.
 On the other hand, the studies associated with the final dataset were all conducted at the plot-scale rather than the field scale.
 Multiple studies cited in the bibliography have addressed the issue of plot vs. field vs watershed scale differences in buffer effectiveness.
 Field scale runoff entering a buffer may have greater runoff volumes, depths, velocities, and flow durations than runoff from rainfall at the plot scale.
 With regards to these considerations, the sediment removal estimates in this evaluation are based on the assumption that these plot-scale studies can provide reasonably accurate estimates of buffer effectiveness at capturing sediment from shallow overland flow under field conditions experienced within Washington State.